branko-lazarevic/esysunhome/docs/index.md

 ## Automations

+> These are some helper automations i tweak before i set the battery to import or export.
+>
-These are some helper automations i tweak before i set the battery to import or export.
-I have set up the ESY "Battery Energy Management" mode to elecricity purchase from 00:00 to 23:59 so when i switch to this operating mode, i know it will charge the battery.. yours will be different if you haven't configured the mode..
+> I set up the ESY "Battery Energy Management" mode to elecricity purchase from 00:00 to 23:59 so when i switch to this operating mode, i know it will charge the battery..
+> yours will be different if you haven't configured the mode..
 This isn't yet available through the HACS integration but will be available soon.
+>
+> Since i've only had my battery for under a month and some of the household is away on holiday, the consumption will soon increase but my plan is to forecast consumption and set a target battery capacity for each day to ensure there is enough power to sell and consume before the next day.

 ```yml
 {% raw %}